IHKodifier/bizPharma/src/dataconnect-generated/README.md

 # Generated TypeScript README
-This README will guide you through the process of using the generated JavaScript SDK package for the connector `ik-pharma-connector`.
+This README will guide you through the process of using the generated JavaScript SDK package for the connector `ik_pharma`.
 It will also provide examples on how to use your generated SDK to call your Data Connect queries and mutations.

 ***NOTE:** This README is generated alongside the generated SDK.
 If you make changes to this file, they will be overwritten when the SDK is regenerated.*